NeNe Leakes Paid Off Almost $1 Million In Tax Debt, Still Owes More Money

 The Real Housewives of Atlanta star NeNe Leakes has paid off a good sum of her tax debt.
 The amount totaled to almost $1 million, but the reality star still reportedly owes money to her home state of Georgia.

-NeNe Leakes has proven that she is still “very rich” by paying off a big chunk of tax money that she owed to the government.
+NeNe Leakes proved that she is still “very rich” by paying off a big chunk of tax money that she owed to the government.
 The Real Housewives of Atlanta star paid off $911,000 in tax debt.

 Bye LA???????? gotta go see my hunni